An African Array C.C. trading as The Safari Index Africa

 Waiver, Indemnity and Liability

-- All vouchers, receipts and tickets issued by Safari Index Africa to the client are subject to the supplier’s terms and conditions.
+- All vouchers, receipts and tickets issued by Safari Index Africa to the client are subject to the various supplier’s terms and conditions.

 - Participation in any tour or travel package arranged by Safari Index Africa and provided by any of its suppliers (including but not limited to transportation to or from any venue) is undertaken at the client’s own risk.